 October garden chores are here!
-Pumpkin spice, sweatshirts on cool mornings, and fall color hinting in the hills.
+Pumpkin spice, sweatshirts on cool mornings, and fall color hinting.
 We couldn’t be more excited.
 August’s humid days are blissfully behind us, and we’re finding new energy in fall temperatures.
-What better time to be outside putting the garden to bed when the air is crisp and invigorating.
+What better time to be outside putting the garden to bed when the air is crisp and refreshing?
 Yes, you can have a winter garden, but the summer one needs a rest.

 1. Buy Bulbs, Plant Bulbs

 You can plant bulbs in Western North Carolina from now through November if the soil is workable.
 If you’re in Columbia, wait until November and possibly December to plant.
 The warmer fall temperatures in South Carolina may cause the bulbs to bloom early.
 Click here for information regarding bulbs in South Carolina.
 But all of you—NC and SC–folks, buy the bulbs ASAP> Bulbs sell out fast.
 Store in a cool, dry, and somewhat dark place until planting.
 The chilling times for different bulbs are below.
 Chill times are needed for bulbs to bloom in the spring.
 Without the cold, the blooms are less or nonexistent.

 Chilling and Blooming Times For Bulbs

 Note: Amaryllis and Paperwhites do not require a chilling period, pot them up and look for blooms 4+ weeks later.
 Put them on your calendar now, as the holidays are coming soon.